 The District maintains six individual governmental funds.
-Information is presented separately in the governmental funds balance sheet and in the governmental funds statement of revenues, expenditures, and changes in fund balances for the General, Building Reserve, General Obligation Bonded Debt, and GO Bond 2016 Capital Projects Funds, all of which are considered to be major governmental funds.
-Data from the nonmajor governmental finds are combined into a single, aggregated presentation.
-Individual fund data for each of these nonmajor governmental funds is provided in the form of combining statements elsewhere in this report.
+Information is presented separately in the governmental funds balance sheet and in the governmental funds statement of revenues, expenditures, and changes in fund balances for the General, General Obligation Bonded Debt, Building Reserve, Equipment Reserve, and GO Bond 2016 Capital Projects Funds, all of which are considered to be major governmental funds, as well as for the Vehicle Reserve Fund, which is considered to be a nonmajor governmental fund.